Strengthening Parliamentary Oversight of the Security Sector in Kyrgyzstan

 Professionalism, Integrity, and Ethics in the Macedonian Assembly

 Today, democratic principles are more and more widely acknowledged, even in the security sector.
 The work of our centre has changed accordingly.
 In our first 10 years, we explained and advocated the idea of democratic governance in the defence sector.
 Then we gradually shifted to building capacity.
-Now our chief concern is to help security sector practitioners in young democracies push through democratic reforms that their governments have embraced.
+Now our chief concern is to help in young democracies push through democratic reforms that their governments have embraced.

 Another big strand of our work is the development and delivery of training programmes on Security Sector Reform.
 We have been doing this in five countries of Eastern Europe and the Caucaus and in Kazakhstan.
-The idea is not merely to help practitioners face the challenges of SSR, but also to train local instructors.
-For this purpose, we provide them with teaching packages and training for trainers.
+The idea was not merely to help practitioners face the challenges of SSR, but also to train local instructors.
+For this purpose, we provided them with teaching packages and training for trainers.

 Since a few years we have also been active within parliaments in countries such as Macedonia, Georgia, Kyrgyzstan and Moldova, where the aim in general is to train parliamentary staffers in improving their skills, tools and techniques so they are better able to support their MPs in committee work.